junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "What?"
 Dean makes a choking sound, glancing at his side profile.
 "But you just said..."

 "Just to satisfy him, of course," Cas continues.
-"There were way too much inconsistence in his financial records for his company to be normal or legit, and Hannah's instinct was right, there had to be illegal underworld transactions for it to make sense.
-So I dug deeper, after our business contract was closed on the paper.
+"There were way too many inconsistencies in his financial records for his company to be normal or legit, and Hannah's instinct was right; there had to be illegal underworld transactions for it to make sense.
+So I dug deeper, after our business contract was closed on paper.
 It wasn't part of my job, but it became my obsession, you might say.
 For about a year, I was keeping a close eye on him and collected his business information.
-Cross-comparing with his activity, the pattern, some jargons he would use in the documents, and the financial record from the previous year, I was confident he was smuggling and reselling for a profit, anything he could gather, stolen objects, drugs, weapons.
+Cross-comparing with his activity, the pattern, deciphering some code words he would use in the documents, and finally making sense of the financial record from the previous year, I was confident he was smuggling and reselling for a profit, anything he could gather, stolen objects, drugs, weapons.
 But he was good, extremely careful during the transaction.
-I was trying to wait longer when I got enough proof, but I was worried he would find out my investigation and disappear, so I just reported him then.
+I was trying to wait longer when I got enough proof, but I was also worried he would find out about my investigation and disappear, so I just reported him then.
 Anonymously, of course.
 And sent everything I collected to the police."

-"He was arrested, and with all the evidence I sent, his company was announced broke, and he was sentenced for a four-year imprisonment, but only for financial fraud."
+"He was arrested, and with all the evidence I sent, his company was announced broke, and he was sentenced to a four-year imprisonment, but only for financial fraud."

 "Exactly this year," Dean exhales sharply.